engineering-handbook

 Branch protections

 Branch protections are rules that can prevent some events on specific branches.
 They can be configured for each repository on GitHub in the Settings of the repository.
+Those rules enforce the peer-review process, ensuring the code we produce and released is at least validated by two developers, and that our quality standards are met (code style, automated testing, coverage, etc.).

 Closing branches